You can find here the temporary program of ECPA2019. This program is not in its final form.

 Precision Spray Applications

-Early detection of maize and wheat stress induced by chemicals' spraying
+Early detection of corn and sunflower stress induced by chemical spraying

 Presented by Gad, S.

 Exploring the factors affecting spatio-temporal variation in grapevine powdery mildew

 Monitoring site-specific spraying in vineyards from a prescription map obtained with a UAV

 Precision spraying by combining a variable rate application map with an on/off map